 CAPTCHA was invented to reduce computer-generated problems, such as spam, by distinguishing humans from computers.
 It was important that the “test” be generated by a computer so millions of different tests could be easily generated every second, but it was equally important that no computer would be able to easily pass a CAPTCHA test and hence undermine the security system in the future.
 What CAPTCHA essentially did was find a way to leverage the strengths of both computers and humans to help solve a growing online security problem.
 Nearly two decades later, Internet users worldwide are still benefiting from von Ahn’s CAPTCHA and reCAPTCHA innovations.

 The Lemelson-MIT Prize

 In recognition of von Ahn’s major contributions to computing, last week, MIT announced that he would be recipient of this year’s Lemelson-MIT prize.
-The award, which comes with an attractive $500,000 prize, was created by inventor Jerome H. Lemelson and his wife and is the largest cash prize for inventors in the United States.
+The award, which comes with an attractive $500,000 prize, was created by inventor Jerome H. Lemelson and is the biggest cash prize for inventors offered in the United States.
 The award was announced at EmTech MIT, a conference hosted by the MIT Technology Review.

 At the time of the announcement, von Ahn told MIT News, “Throughout my career, I’ve been passionate about using technology and invention to make a positive difference in the world – previously with reCAPTCHA and now with Duolingo.
 Earning this prize is a great testament to the work that the entire Duolingo team does in creating technology that’s made education free and accessible to millions of people worldwide.”